nicolardi/open_blog/src/blog/1-require-json-file.md

 # Day 1 - require package.json

-There are a lot of examples of sources which include the .json package file
+I think that if you are a node programmer, you have used the require statement a lot.
+The classic use-case is to require a javascript file.

+Today I want to point out a different use-case.
+You can require a .json file!
-An example is in the generated source code of the vuepress project which is the software I create for this blog.
+I noticed this on the configuration file of vuepress that is the software I use for this Blog.

-Let's dive into the code then!
+Here is the relevant line of code:

 ``` js
 const { description } = require('../../package')
 ```

-This code parses the package.json structure, picks the description field, and creates a constant variable named "description"
+As you can see this code parses the package.json file, picks the description field, and creates a constant variable named "description"

-What I find interesting about that is that you can create custom configurations directly inside the package.json instead of creating new configuration files.
+We can use the package.json to read static custom configurations without creating new configuration files.

 ## What is the require keyword?
-This question may sound silly but do you really know what is it?
+This question may sound pretty silly but do you really know what is it?

-The [require](/https://nodejs.org/docs/latest/api/modules.html/) keyword is part of the CommonJS modularization system. nodejs "native" relies on CommonJS as the standard way to modularize the source code.
+The [require](/https://nodejs.org/docs/latest/api/modules.html/) keyword is part of the CommonJS modularization system. nodejs "natively" relies on CommonJS as the standard way to modularize the source code.

 The most common use case of require is including a js module.
 In this case, we are requiring a .json file and... it works